hamishgibbs/pull_facebook_data_for_good/README.md

 # pull_facebook_data_for_good
 Imitate an API for downloading data from Facebook Data For Good

 Disclaimer: This download routine will only work for those with access to Facebook Data for Good, and will only function for datasets to which the user has been granted access.
+This tool is not developed by or associated with Facebook, is is simply a utility to speed downloading data from Facebook Data For Good.

 Currently, Facebook Data for Good does not provide an API to automatically download or update datasets.